SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 | **Suspicious** | ![indicator-suspicious-label.png](/img/cse/indicator-suspicious-label.png) | ![indicator-suspicious-icon.png](/img/cse/indicator-suspicious-icon.png) |
 | **Not Flagged** | ![indicator-suspicious-label.png](/img/cse/indicator-notflagged-label.png) | None |

-No icon is displayed for Entities that are Not Flagged.
+No icon is displayed for Entities that with the Not Flagged label.

 :::note
 **Not Flagged** is not the default value (which is no indicator at all).
-CSE will not automatically determine the indicator value; enrichments must explicitly set it (see Enrichment Attributes).
+Cloud SIEM will not automatically determine the indicator value; enrichments must explicitly set it.
 :::

 #### New enrichment attributes

 Support for three new optional attributes have been added to the enrichment schema:
 * `expiresAt`.
-Defines when the enrichment should be auto-deleted from CSE (by default, enrichments will never be auto-deleted).
+Defines when the enrichment should be auto-deleted from Cloud SIEM (by default, enrichments will never be auto-deleted).
 * `externalUrl`.
 Defines a link that will be displayed with an enrichment (for example, to include a link to the VirusTotal details page for this Entity, put the link in this field).
 * `reputation`.
 Associates a threat indicator with this enrichment data.
 The allowable values are `malicious`, `suspicious`, and `notflagged`.
 The default is not to display any reputation.

 ## Playbooks

-### About playbooks

-A playbook is a predefined set of operations that run in an automated workflow to respond to a certain event or incident type.
+A playbook is a predefined set of actions and conditional statements that run in an automated workflow to respond to a certain event or incident type.
 Playbooks can allow your organization's teams to respond to an incident in a consistent, focused, and repeatable fashion.

 Playbooks can be configured to execute automatically without user intervention, acting on information from the